MichaelZaleskovsky/SimplaexConsumer/README.md

 then

-start Producer
+start Producer in TCP mode.

 result

 Consumer will write result to files with names "simplaex\<timeStamp\>.txt" to the folder "./output" until data flow will stop or process wil be killed.

-# Manual test
+# JUnit test
-For manual testing of programm use test TCPProducer at https://github.com/MichaelZaleskovsky/SimplaexProducer To test you have to set parameter <b>TCPConsumer.GROUP_BY</b> to 5 After start producer you will get 2 files in output folder and 1 message that one bundle of data have incorrect data.
+Project contain JUnit test class DataConsumerTest.java